Reeveli/SPG-Template/README.md

  - Area heal function: `[_target] call Rev_fnc_heal_area`
  - Disable vehicle info panels: If you aim to disable vanilla GPS panel make sure to disable it both for the players themselves (individually) and to each vehicle. `[vehicle player,false,["MinimapDisplayComponent"]] call Rev_fnc_info_panel;`
  - Replace editor objects with simple objects (with optional scaling). `[this] call Rev_fnc_replaceWithSimple`
- - replace editor units with agents with optional ZEN looping animation. `[this] spawn Rev_fnc_replaceWithagent`
+ - Replace editor units with agents with optional ZEN looping animation. `[this] spawn Rev_fnc_replaceWithagent`
+ - Several new functions for manipulating map locations, can be used for scripting (icluding from editor). `scripts\Reeveli_fnc\Rev_locations`